simpleweb/romulus-cli/generators/base/templates/README.md

 ## App Icons

 The source app icons is located in `App/Assets/AppIcon.png`.
-The icons for Android and iOS are generated with [`rn-toolbox`](https://github.com/bamlab/generator-rn-toolbox).
-Please refer to their [documentation](https://github.com/bamlab/generator-rn-toolbox/blob/master/generators/assets/README.md) to generate new icons.

-Typically though the command should be something along these lines.
+You can generate all the app specific icons using `react-native-make`.

 ```
-$ yo rn-toolbox:assets --icon App/Assets/AppIcon.png
+$ react-native set-icon --path App/Assets/AppIcon.png
 ```

 ![<%= name %> App Icon](/App/Assets/AppIcon.png)